-A man pulled a gun during a domestic dispute in a hospital room at M Health Fairview Southdale in Edina on Tuesday, prompting a massive police response and an hourlong lockdown before his apprehended in a nearby city.
+Police on Wednesday said the man who pulled a gun during a domestic dispute in a hospital room at M Health Fairview Southdale in Edina on Tuesday was tracked down and arrested barely an hour later at his home 28 miles away.

-At a late afternoon media briefing, Edina Police Chief Todd Milburn said officers were called at 2:55 p.m. to a report of someone with a gun at the hospital at 6401 France Ave.
+At a media briefing near the scene late Tuesday afternoon, Police Chief Todd Milburn said officers were called at 2:55 p.m. to a report of someone with a gun at the hospital at 6401 France Av.
 S.

-Law enforcement from multiple agencies swarmed the hospital, which was placed on lockdown, and went inside, where they learned the suspect had left the hospital after a domestic assault or dispute had taken place inside one of the rooms.
+Law enforcement from multiple agencies swarmed the hospital, which was placed on lockdown, where they learned the suspect had left after a domestic assault or dispute inside an eighth-floor room.

 "During that domestic situation somebody produced a handgun, and that's what led to the 911 call," Milburn said, adding that no shots were fired.

-The suspect was found in an unspecified nearby city shortly before 4 p.m. and arrested without incident and a gun was recovered, the chief said.
-He remains jailed on suspicion of second-degree assault.
+The suspect was found and arrested about 4 p.m. without incident, and a gun was recovered, the chief said.

 "When you think about public safety in a hospital setting or a school setting, that's first and foremost that we get to the scene and secure it to make sure that is everyone is safe," he said.
 "It's unfortunate in this day and age that we see this from time to time, but our officers and public safety staff train for this type of thing, which is why and how you see the response that you do.
 It's a lot of resources that come to a scene like this, but it's very intentional."